tnoonanjr/cyber-lab/lab5/README.md

 ![Q5](https://github.com/user-attachments/assets/77c2a922-c181-4298-88e6-23e2684aba0e)

-(this may not be correcct, it is supposed to be encrypted)

 ## Question 6
 We connect to the secure network and use the Recon tab to view wireless signals detected by the Pineapple.